Love Me (Buddy Holly song)

 Love Me is the debut single of Buddy Holly.
 It was released on April 16, 1956, on the Decca Label, backed by "Blue Days - Black Nights".
-The single was the result of Holly's first recording session at Bradley's Barn in Nashville.
+The single was the result of Holly's first recording session at Bradley Studios in Nashville.
 Due to creative differences, the song represented a more country sound than Holly liked and, paired with lack of promotion, was a commercial failure.

 Background

 Decca expressed interest in Holly after observing his group, Buddy and Bob, featuring Bob Montgomery on guitar and Larry Welborn on bass.
 Holly was signed, with the hope of capitalizing on rock and roll's prominence.
 Montgomery was rejected by Decca because his voice was deemed "too country", and Welborn was unable to travel due to school.
-Holly assembled a new band to record at Bradley's Barn, consisting of Sonny Curtis on guitar and Don Guess on bass.
+Holly assembled a new band to record at Bradley's studio, consisting of Sonny Curtis on guitar and Don Guess on bass.

 The group recorded "Love Me", written by Holly and Sue Parrish, a Lubbock native, "Don't Come Back Knockin'", "Blue Days - Black Nights", written by Ben Hall, another Lubbock native, and "Midnight Shift".
 Recording took place between 7 and 10 PM on January 26, 1956.
 The band was supplemented by session musicians Doug Kirkham and Grady Martin.